 The thing that struck me the most was how calm Terry appeared to be.
 He obviously had great confidence in Doctor Jeff’s methods.

 After a good five minute soak the pretend doctor went to work.
 The first thing he did was try and push the hook through the thumb by pushing and cranking on it with the pliers.
 If the hook had come in at an angle that might have worked.
 It’s amazing how tough skin and muscle can be when there’s a hook stuck in it.
-Dr. Jeff contorted that jig in every direction possible but the hook did not budge.
+Dr. Jeff twisted that jig in every direction possible but the hook did not budge.

 "Alright there’s a ranger station about a mile from here, let’s head over there.”
 Both boats headed to the ranger station.
 When we got there, it was closed for the season.

 “Faw-kinn-ae now what?!”
-The closest resort was over 5 hours away and another 2 hours to a doctor.
+The closest resort was over 5 hours away by boat and another 2 hours to a doctor.

 What happened next happened pretty quickly.
 Jeff was thinking about going back to work on the thumb again but instead Terry grabbed the pliers, grabbed the jig and ripped it straight back out of his thumb.
 Terry looked perfectly calm, and I suspect relieved (well he did drink a half bottle of Rebel Yell).
 What struck me though, besides Terry’s calm demeanor, was this—the sharp tip of the now straightened out jig was curled over—from Jeff trying to push it through the bone in Terry’s thumb earlier.
-Ahhh!
+Damn!
 Faw!
 Kinn!
 Ae!